novoalab/tRNAmap_Hoffmann_adapted/README.md

 ### 4. Don't forget to set up the variables in the variables.sh script!

-so far, the Picard and GATK cannot work from the singularity, so substitute the path with your local path to the picard.jar and GenomeAnalysisTK.jar files, available online.
+Please note that so far, **Picard** and **GATK** cannot work from singularity image, so you have to download picard.jar and GenomeAnalysisTK.jar files and place them in your bin.
+Versions required by Hoffmann's pipeline are 2.2.1 for Picard and 3.5-0-g36282e4 for GATK.

 ```bash
 cd $project/scripts